 After you receive some replies, start digging into their customer service.
 Call during peak hours as well as off-peak hours.
 Try telling a lender that you’re a first-time buyer looking for a home and ask how long your pre-approval is good for.
 When we tried it, some lenders, like Alliant Credit Union, patiently walked us through everything.
 Others never even picked up the phone.

 It’s not enough to just have a fast approval.
 Knowing that you can expect consistency and attention to detail goes a long way in choosing a lender.
 From the initial interview, to the follow-up after receipt of the credit report, the lender needs to be fully present.
 They need to handle your process with the care and respect it deserves.

 Now that we have warm feelings, how about those interest rates?

 If customer service is king, interest rates are queen.
 Let’s face it, if you’re a first-time homebuyer, you probably live and die by rates.
-Especially when you consider even just a half percentage point difference in interest can have a massive impact over the life of your loan.
+Especially when you consider that even just a half percentage point difference in your interest rate can have a massive impact on your monthly payment and the amount you’ll owe over the life of your loan.